TEIC/website/src/activities/sig/computable.md

 ## References

-Beshero-Bondar, Elisa; Bauman, Syd (2024): Can we apply the new CMC chapter to the TEI Listserv Archives?
+Bauman, Syd; Beshero-Bondar, Elisa; (2024): Can we apply the new CMC chapter to the TEI Listserv Archives?
 An experiment with TEI for Correspondence and Computer-Mediated Communication, TEI Conference 2024 (Buenos Aires).
 [Slides](https://slides.com/elisabeshero-bondar/listserv2tei/)

 Ensslin, Astrid (2007): Canonizing Hypertext.
 Explorations and Constructions.